imdevan/imdevan.github.io/_posts/blog/2016-04-28-virtual-analytics.md

 ---
 layout: blog-article
-title: Using Express and images for virtual page views
+title: Using Node.js and images to hack Google Analytics
 title-color: purple
 author: Devan Huapaya
 category: blog
 style_mod: BASIC
 ---

+Analytics are great, but how can you find out who is looking at content related to your site without adding javascript to that page?

+<span class="blue">The answer</span> gifs! :D

-Virtual pageviews can be collected when someone visits a website other than your own by using images and Express middleware.
+Virtual page views can be collected when someone visits a website other than your own by using images and Express middleware.

 On your server listen to a route that includes middleware to see if they